andrew/ultimate-awesome/README.md

 - [awesome-linux-ricing](https://github.com/avtzis/awesome-linux-ricing) - 🎨 A curated list of awesome themes, tools and apps for customizing the Linux environment.
 - [stars](https://github.com/ccat3z/stars) - A simple tool for creating your own awesome list.
 - [awesome-docker-scout](https://github.com/collabnix/awesome-docker-scout) - A Curated List of Docker Scout Resources.
+- [fucking-android-security-awesome](https://github.com/Correia-jpv/fucking-android-security-awesome) - A collection of android security related resources.
+With repository stars⭐ and forks🍴.
 - [awesome-drupal-jsonapi](https://github.com/d34dman/awesome-drupal-jsonapi) - A collection of Json:API resources for Drupal .
 - [awesome-iOS-security](https://github.com/Dado1513/awesome-iOS-security) - A collection of iOS tools designed for security purposes.
 - [awesome-openxr](https://github.com/Elameri/awesome-openxr) - A curated list of awesome OpenXR resources.